nimjim/SimpleAuthDNS/README.md

 - CNANE processing
 - DNAME processing
 - DNSSEC processing (DNSKEY, RRSIG, DS, NSEC, NSEC3...)
-- additional options such as ratelimitting, policy actions, view, etc...
+- additional options such as ratelimiting, policy actions, view, etc...

 The following implementations may be added in the future, but are not available at this time.

 - EDNS
-- truncating large response

 The following have been implemented and are available.